pantheon-systems/documentation/source/content/guides/sftp/03-sftp-development.md

 1. Click **Commit** when your message is ready.

-    - Large sets of code changes taking longer than two minutes to commit may timeout and fail to commit.
+    - Large sets of code changes that take longer than two minutes to commit may timeout and fail.
 To resolve this, temporarily remove some of your code changes (new modules or plugins), and then try again.

 <Alert title="Note" type="info">